Radium Girls: Radium Dial Company

 The Radium Dial Company was established in Ottawa, Illinois, in 1922.
 Like the United States Radium Corporation, the purpose of the studio in Ottawa was to paint dials for clocks, their largest client being Westclox Corporation in Peru, Illinois.
 Dials painted in Ottawa appeared on Westclox's popular Big Ben, Baby Ben, and travel clocks; and the Radium Dial Corporation hired young women to paint the dials, using the same "lip, dip, paint" approach as the women in New Jersey (also used in another unaffiliated plant in Waterbury, Connecticut, that supplied the Waterbury Clock Company).

 Following the termination of President Joseph Kelly from the company, Kelly established a competing firm in the town named Luminous Process Company, which also employed women in the same fashion and in the same conditions as the other firms.
 Employees at Radium Dial began showing signs of radium poisoning in 1926 and 1927 and were unaware of the hearings and trials in New Jersey.
 Furthermore, Radium Dial leadership authorized physicals and other tests designed to determine the toxicity of radium paint to its employees, but the company did not make the records or results available to employees.

 In an attempt to end the use of the camel hair brushes, management introduced glass pens with a fine point; however, the workers found that the pens slowed their productivity, and as they were paid by the piece they reverted to using brushes.
 When word of the New Jersey women and their suits appeared in local newspapers, the women were told that the radium was safe and that employees in New Jersey were showing signs of viral infections.
 The co-founder of the Radium Luminous Materials Corporation (RLMC), George Willis, lectured the women on the supposed safety of radium.
 Radium was also advertised to women of the time as a cure-all and an ingredient in several cosmetic product brands including "Artes", "Ramey", "Radior" and "Tho-Radia".
 The cosmetic products containing radium promised regenerative anti-aging properties for a youthful appearance.
 Dr. von Sochocky told workers that the paint lacked hazardous ingredients.
 They were also told the radium in the paint was being diluted and could not harm their health.
 Assured by their employers that the radium was safe, they returned to work as usual.

+Radium paint was still used in dials as late as the 1970s; the last factory manufacturing radium paint, operated by Luminous Processes Inc., shut down in 1978.